GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Dreafaer**, (*unique*)
 $6,535 , 3.5 lbs.
 Madu
-Used by many heros, this madu has somehow managed to save more lives than it has taken. *The user may block with this as though it was a shield.
+Used by many heroes, this madu has somehow managed to save more lives than it has taken. *The user may block with this as though it was a shield.
 The bonus is equal to the user's training with the weapon +2.
 The weapon also gains a +2 bonus to parries and +2 bonus for the purpose of inflicting critical hits*.

 **Dyrwyn** (*unique*)
 $20,000 , 3.5 lbs.